mlabuda2/nf-tower-docs/docs/compute-envs/gke.md

 tags: [gke, google, compute environment]
 ---

-## Overview

-[Google GKE](https://cloud.google.com/kubernetes-engine) is a managed Kubernetes cluster that allows the execution of containerized workloads in Google Cloud at scale.
+[Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) is a managed Kubernetes cluster that allows the execution of containerized workloads in Google Cloud at scale.

-Tower offers native support for Google GKE clusters and streamlines the deployment of Nextflow pipelines in such environments.
+Tower offers native support for GKE clusters and streamlines the deployment of Nextflow pipelines in such environments.

-### Requirements
+## Requirements

-Refer to the [Google Cloud](../google-cloud/#configure-google-cloud) section for instructions on how to set up your Google Cloud account and any other services (e.g. Cloud Storage) that you intend to use.
+See [here](/docs/compute-envs/google-cloud-batch.md#configure-google-cloud) for instructions to set up your Google Cloud account and any other services (such as Cloud Storage) that you intend to use.

 You need to have a GKE cluster up and running.
-Make sure you have followed the [cluster preparation](../k8s/#cluster-preparation) instructions to create the cluster resources required by Tower.
+Make sure you have followed the [cluster preparation](/docs/compute-envs/k8s.md#cluster-preparation) instructions to create the cluster resources required by Tower.
 In addition to the generic Kubernetes instructions, you will need to make a few modifications specific to GKE.

-**Assign service account role to IAM user.** You will need to grant the cluster access to the service account used to authenticate the Tower compute environment.
-This can be done by updating the _role binding_ as shown below:
+### Assign service account role to IAM user

+You must grant the cluster access to the service account used to authenticate the Tower compute environment.
+This can be done by updating the _role binding_:

 ```yaml
 cat << EOF | kubectl apply -f -